baskerville/bspwm/README.md

 - `cycle next|prev [--skip-floating|--skip-tiled|--skip-class-equal|--skip-class-differ]` — Focus the next or previous window matching the given constraints.

 - `nearest older|newer [--skip-floating|--skip-tiled|--skip-class-equal|--skip-class-differ]` — Focus the nearest window matching the given constraints.

+- `biggest` — Return the ID of the biggest tiled window.

 - `circulate forward|backward` — Circulate the leaves in the given direction.